Presentation: Woman in pre-conception or early pregnancy with a family history of cystic fibrosis

 At a glance:

-• The frequency of CF varies in different populations and is lower in the non-White population.
+- The frequency of CF varies in different populations and is lower in non-White populations.
 Certain variants are more common in different ethnic groups.

-• Alert!
-Although CF is screened for within the newborn screening programme in the UK, antenatal diagnosis has additional value in both facilitating parental choice and alerting clinical care teams to monitor for possible fetal and infant presentations.
+- Alert!
+If an at-risk couple present in pregnancy then they should be referred urgently (as per local pathways) for timely counselling regarding antenatal diagnosis and reproductive choice.
+This has additional value in both facilitating parental choice and alerting clinical care teams to monitor for possible fetal and infant presentations.

 Example clinical scenario